 Rest for at least a couple of days, perhaps longer.

 Continue your healthy oral habits, but avoid brushing the extraction site.
-Instead using warm water to rinse
+Instead using warm water to rinse that area clean.

 Choose soft foods and chew on the side of the mouth that didn’t have an extraction.